 These bees will readily return to the same wood or location where they were born.
 Old nests are used year after year and offspring will often times construct nests alongside old nests.
 For this reason, a single nest one year will become two or three the following year.
 If the bees are allowed to tunnel in the same structure year after year, the cumulative damage can be significant.

-The most common signs of a carpenter bee infestation are the round, smooth holes that carpenter bees bore into wood.
-To identify early damage to buildings, you should regularly inspect the perimeter of the home and surrounding property for the presence of these holes and hovering bees.
+Carpenter bees can be a real nuisance to homeowners because they tunnel into decks, porches and other wood structures.
+The most common signs of an infestation are the round, smooth holes that the bees bore into wood.
+To identify early damage to buildings, you should regularly inspect the perimeter of the home.
+Also, check out the rest of your property for the presence of these holes and hovering bees.